Patrolman Ronald H. Teufer Sr

 How to Dispose of Old Police Items

-Two suspects charged in shooting of Baltimore police officer
+Two suspects charged with the shooting of Baltimore police officer

 Two suspects in the Thursday shooting of a Baltimore police officer who was sitting in her patrol vehicle are in custody, police said.

-The duo — Elliiot Knox and Travon Shaw — was charged with attempted murder in the shooting of Officer Keona Holley, as well as with murder for shooting 27-year-old Justin Johnson nearby, the Baltimore Police Department announced Friday.
+The duo—Elliot Knox and Travon Shaw—were charged with attempted murder in the shooting of Officer Keona Holley as well as murder for shooting 27-year-old Justin Johnson nearby, the Baltimore Police Department announced Friday.

 She was shot twice in the head, once in the leg and once in the hand, according to documents obtained by the Baltimore Sun.